purxiz/scanny/README.md

 To add grocery items:
 	- From the home page, press add
 	- Scan items using your scanner, follow the prompts.

+Removing grocery items is pretty much the same.
+The oldest item will always be removed first.

+You can click on a grocery item on the home page to manually add/remove it.

 #### Important Notes
 At some points, the program will prompt you to press "Up" to continue.
 That actually means you have to press the escape key.
 I am using a very small keyboard for this project and only had an "up" keycap available.
 In the future I might make these warning messages configurable.